We sponsor three programs here at CELTS to help address hunger in our community:

 - Not enough jobs.

-- Low wages.
-Salaries not enough to lift them out of poverty.
+- Low wages; insufficient salaries to lift those affected out of poverty.

-- 23% of the world’s population possesses 85% of the world’s wealth.
+- 23 percent of the world’s population possesses 85 percent of the world’s wealth.

 - Unfair treatment of women.